Exam Materials

 Preliminary Rounds (Online)

-• Round 1: Propositional Logic (Curriculum Chapters 1 - 5):This round is designed to assess foundational understanding of Propositional Logic, focusing on topics such as truth tables, logical connectives, and basic proofs.
+This round is designed to assess foundational understanding of Propositional Logic, focusing on topics such as truth tables, logical connectives, and basic proofs.
 It's open to all participants and serves as an entry-level test.

-• Round 2: Relational Logic (Curriculum Chapters 7 - 10): In this round, participants will move on to more complex concepts, including relations, functions, and predicates.
+In this round, participants will move on to more complex concepts, such as variables and quantifiers.
 These chapters emphasize understanding how to express and analyze relationships between objects in logical systems.

-• Round 3: Functional Logic (Curriculum Chapters 11 - 15): This final preliminary round covers advanced topics related to functions and how they are used in logic.
-Participants will apply the knowledge gained from the previous rounds to work through problems involving more complex logical structures and functions.
+This final preliminary round covers topics related to complex terms and equality and how they are used in logic.
+Participants will apply the knowledge gained from the previous rounds to work through problems involving these more complex logical concepts.

-Final Round (In-Person at Stanford University)
+Final Round (Stanford University)